Githubguy132010/my-site/content/about/who-i-am.md

 - 🤖 GitHub Actions Automation
 - 🖥️ WSL Development

-Currently working on [BlendOS](https://www.blendos.co), an immutable Arch Linux system.
+Currently working on a [BlendOS](https://www.blendos.co) config, an immutable Arch Linux setup with a focus on developer productivity and my own needs.

 [Check out my projects →](/projects)